TIBCOSoftware/snappydata/docs/aqp.md

 Reservoir Sampling is an algorithm for sampling elements from a stream of data, where a random sample of elements are returned, which are evenly distributed from the original stream.

 ####Stratified Sampling ####
-This refers to a type of sampling method where the data is divided into separate groups, called strata.
-A simple random sample is then drawn from each group.
+Stratified sampling refers to a type of sampling method where the data is divided into separate groups, called strata.
+This method is used when there are different sub-groups in a population.

+The population is divided into several groups (strata), and subjects are then proportionately  selected from each strata.The members in each of the stratum formed have similar attributes and characteristics.
+In this method, it is critical that random samples are taken from each of the strata created, to increase accuracy of results.
 The goal of this sampling method is to guarantee that all groups in the population are adequately represented.

-Stratified sampling is a method used when there are different sub-groups in a population.
-In this method the population is divided into several groups (strata), and subjects are then proportionately  selected from each strata.The members in each of the stratum formed have similar attributes and characteristics.
-In this method it is critical that random samples are taken from each of the strata created, to increase precision of results.

 For example, if the research team wants to do a customer satisfaction survey based on the age group of the customers.
 The customers are divided into two or more stratas based on the age criteria, and samples are randomly selected from each strata.
 This is illustrated in the following image.

 ![Stratified Sampling](./Images/aqp_sampling.png)